 5. Distributions from IRAs for Charitable Contributions

 Taxpayers who are age 70 1/2 or older can donate up to $100,000 in distributions from their IRA to charity.
 Some people do not want to take the mandatory minimum distributions (which are counted as income) upon reaching this age and instead can contribute it to charity, using it as a strategy to lower income enough to take advantage of other tax provisions with phaseout limits.
+This deduction was made permanent by PATH.

 6. Parity for Mass Transit Fringe Benefits